linux-apfs/linux-apfs-rw/README.rst

 If you make use of the write support, there is a real risk of data corruption, so mounts are read-only by default.
 Please report any issues that you find.

-Encryption is not yet implemented even in read-only mode, and neither are fusion drives.
+Writes to fusion drives will likely never be supported, though I might reconsider this if people actually need it.
+Encryption is not yet implemented even in read-only mode.

 Reporting bugs
 ==============